Forums of Resolution and Procedures

 Notice of Decision

-Following the conclusion of the hearing, the Respondent will be notified in writing of the hearing results outlining the findings of fact, rationale any determination whether the student is responsible for violating the Code of Conduct and the sanctions, if any.
+Following the conclusion of the hearing, the Respondent will be notified in writing of the hearing results outlining the findings of fact, determination whether the student is responsible for violating the Code of Conduct, the sanctions (if any) and rationale for the decision.
 If sanctions are imposed, they will be issued in consideration of the specific circumstances of the case, institutional precedent, disciplinary history, aggravating and mitigating circumstances, and community impact.
 If the hearing results involve outcomes of Disciplinary Probation, University Housing Removal, University Suspension, or University Expulsion, a summary of the appeal procedures will be included.

 Disciplinary Proceedings Held in Absentia